alibaba-damo-academy/Lumos/README.md

 Lumos-1 depends on discrete visual tokenizers like COSMOS.
 In our implementation, we adopted COSMOS-DV4x8x8.
-We can download the weights on [COSMOS huggingface projects](https://huggingface.co/nvidia/Cosmos-Tokenizer-DV8x8x8) to local (i.e., Cosmos-Tokenizer-DV4x8x8/) for visual tokenization.
+We can download the weights on [COSMOS huggingface projects](https://huggingface.co/nvidia/Cosmos-Tokenizer-DV8x8x8) to local (i.e., Cosmos-Tokenizer-DV4x8x8/) for visual tokenization, and download the `text_tokenizer.json` on [Lumos-1 Hugging Face page](https://huggingface.co/Alibaba-DAMO-Academy/Lumos-1/tree/main/tokenizer).

 The paths are organized as follows:

 ```